co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 ```

 > [!TIP]
-> This library references a fairly old version of CSharpFunctionalExtensions for compatibility reasons.
+> This library references an older version of CSharpFunctionalExtensions for wider compatibility.
-> It's recommended to also install the latest version of CSharpFunctionalExtensions in your project to get the latest features and fixes.
+> It's recommended to additionally install the latest version of CSharpFunctionalExtensions in your project to get the latest features and fixes.

 ## Usage

-This library provides you extension methods to map the following `Result` types to `HttpResults`:
+This library provides you extension methods to map the following `Result` types to `HttpResults` at the end of our result chain:

 - `Result`
 - `Result<T>`